-The huge success of the library urged him to establish the Travancore Library Association in the year 1945 having more than 47 rural libraries as part of it.
-With the motive “Read and Grow” the teacher travelled door to door to spread the importance of reading and education among commoners.
-The contributions made by him then had a rippling effect which can be measured with Kerala’s current literacy rate.
+The huge success of the library urged him to establish the Travancore Library Association in the year 1945, with more than 47 rural libraries as part of it.
+With the motive “Read and Grow,” the teacher travelled door to door to spread the importance of reading and education among commoners.
+The contributions made by him then had a rippling effect, which can be measured with Kerala’s current literacy rate.

 A simple teacher, who made such a groundbreaking impact on making an entire state literate by encouraging them to read books from his library is none other than the Father of the Library Movement, Mr. Puthuvayil Narayana Panicker (P.N.
 Panicker).
 Since his demise on 19th June, 1995, India has celebrated this day as National Reading Day – to shed light on the importance of reading, the need to educate ourselves and our love for books!

 In the world of e-books and Kindle, some of us still love reading books in their most natural form.
 Probably because we grew up in a time when computers were the “big thing” that everyone talked about and saved money to buy!
 But mostly because the smell of books made us feel alive!
 Books become our dearest friends to not just gain knowledge.
 They became our companions that taught us so much about life, opened up a world of imagination and helped us create our own beliefs and perspectives.

 Among these were comic books that we eagerly waited to buy every week or fortnight!
 They were funny, illustrated, and had valuable morals to teach in its simplest form.

 Let’s take a look at 7 such Indian comic books that made our childhood memorable!